xtvlw/Bot_Discod-python3/README.md

-You nedd install SQlite and discord for data only execute this commands
+You need install SQlite and discord for data only execute this commands

 to download discord;